mahdi12167/libmini/libmini/qtviewer/README.txt

 ** After resampling, the original flat layers are hidden and replaced by the 3D resampled tileset.
 *** The tiles of the tileset are paged in and out on demand.
 *** Therefore, a tileset is in principle not limited in size or extent.
+* A single layer can be resampled to a produce a plain tileset.
 * A single dem layer can be shaded to produce a grayscale image.
 ** A diffuse noon lighting technique is applied.
 * Multiple layers can be cropped and merged to produce a new layer.